Here are answers to some of the most common questions we've gotten.

 Some of our demo templates have special updaters built in, but in order to update, you will need to flip the card around to the back side by pressing the (i) button in the lower right of the pass and then tapping on the update link.
 Other passes are just shells (like a blank piece of stationary) where you can write in your information to keep it with you.
 Unfortunately this is a manual process unless the company chooses to integrate with our servers.
 To encourage them to do so, contact them (information can be found at our requests page).

 Unfortunately, standard 1D barcodes do not scan very well with many scanners (lasers usually won't pick it up at all and many companies do not have optical scanners).
-Apple has decided to only support QR, Aztec, and PDF417 formatted barcodes in Passbook to minimize scanning isseus.
-We would suggest filing a bug report if you're a developer (we already have) or sending them a message at http://www.apple.com/feedback if you'd like them to add this support.
-We know there are several companies with scanners that do support scanning 1D barcodes off a phone screen and we'd love to be able to offer our services to them.
+Apple has decided to only support QR, Aztec, and PDF417 formatted barcodes in Apple Wallet to minimize scanning issues.
+They have decided that starting with iOS 9, they will be adding support for Code 128, however this still requires optical-capable scanners.

 Personal and Professional accounts have access to a template editor which allows changing all images.
 Some templates do allow end-users to upload their own images.

 Please flip the pass over and tap and hold the update link and tap "Copy" when the sheet appears.
 Please include this link in your email so that we can troubleshoot the issue.
-Passes will only work with merchants whose scanners support 2D barcodes, so if you're creating your own pass, you should contact the company and tell them you want Passbook support.
+Passes will only work with merchants with optical scanners, so if you're creating your own pass, you should contact the company and tell them you want Apple Wallet support.

 There is no charge to create and use any of our free public templates.
 If you'd like to make more advanced customizations or use the API, take a look at our pricing page for costs of our personal and professional accounts.

-Our passes support everything Apple's passbook supports, so that does include geofenced presentation on the lock screen for up to 10 locations or general geolocation when in proximity to iBeacons.
+Our passes support everything the Apple Wallet pass format supports, so that does include geofenced presentation on the lock screen for up to 10 locations or general geolocation when in proximity to iBeacons.
 If you want the technical details of how this works, please refer to Apple's documentation on relevancy features for how the relevant location and time fields interact with the various passes.

 We have a beautiful new visual editor that allows you to see excatly what your pass will look like to users that eliminates the need to know any JSON (or even what JSON is).
 This simple interface will allow you to specify the fields, values, colors, and images and even has several power-user features for professional accounts including making custom registration forms for your users to fill out.